lslezak/yast-container/README.md

 ## Problems

+Unfortunately that helper does not solve all problems, in general you cannot expect that you can just wrap existing modules by this wrapper and everything will work fine.
+No, that's not the case... :worried:

 ### Accessing the Host System

 The host system is mounted to `/mnt` directory in the container.
 YaST must use this subdirectory instead of the root directory for reading/writing files.

-But that's usually not the case, esp. for modules designed to run only in installed system.
+But that's usually not supported, esp. for modules designed to run only in an installed system.

 ### Package Management